-All five courses are administered 100 percent via the Internet.
+All five courses are administered 100 percent online.
 Aside from assigned readings in the textbook, students access all course materials through the class website.
 Lessons are delivered through recorded voice-over PowerPoint lectures, downloadable reading materials and access to assigned articles from the American Journal of Enology and Viticulture and other sources.
-There are weekly expectations and due dates for assignments, but students can access the website at their convenience.
+Students study at their own pace, but must meet deadlines for weekly assignments, quizzes and exams.
 Students interact with the instructor and fellow students through threaded discussion forums, as well as via email and live webinar sessions (which are recorded for those not able to attend “live”).
 The introductory course is assessed by a midterm and final, which are both timed, closed-book, multiple-choice tests.
 The other four courses involve considerably more time and effort in general.
 The material is covered in much more depth and assignments for these courses are more of a case study type.
 These open book assignments are submitted online and individual feedback is provided by the instructor.

 - What are the chemistry requirements?

 We have found that being successful in the Winemaking Certificate Program is strongly correlated with having a sufficiently solid science background, so we require satisfactory completion of one semester of college-level chemistry for admission.
 For those students without this background, we offer an online course, Basic Chemistry for Winemakers, which fulfills the requirement.
 If you choose to fulfill the requirement elsewhere, the best option is usually a local community college course for health sciences majors where the chemistry is focused more on biological systems.
 Feel free to contact us for more information about your specific situation.

 - How long does it take to complete the Program?